 The diver, professional and instructor program takes about five months for most students to complete.

 - Tuition costs are estimated to be $21,000*

 - Estimated loan repayment rate of 59% for former students**

 - $4,200 is the average amount of student loans borrowed for this program**

-- More than 200 students completed this program in the previous reported year
+- Last year, more than 400 students completed this program

 - Students usually complete the diver, professional and instructor program in 5 months